lifinance/create3-factory/README.md

 Factory contract for easily deploying contracts to the same address on multiple chains, using CREATE3.

+This was forked from https://github.com/zeframlou/create3-factory

+The deploy script was updated to use legacy (non EIP-1559) transactions due to the fact that some chains that LIFI supports do not support EIP-1559.

 ## Why?

 Deploying a contract to multiple chains with the same address is annoying.
 One usually would create a new Ethereum account, seed it with enough tokens to pay for gas on every chain, and then deploy the contract naively.
 This relies on the fact that the new account's nonce is synced on all the chains, therefore resulting in the same contract address.